UPDATE: Guide to Russian Federation Law in English:

 · Ministry of Foreign Affairs of the Russian Federation News, some transcripts of speeches, press releases, etc.

-· Embassy of the Russian Federation to the United States Lots of useful information on visas, power of attorney, business in Russia, etc.
+· Embassy of the Russian Federation to the U.S .
+Useful information on visas, power of attorney, business cooperation between Russia and the U.S., etc.

-· Permanent Mission of the Russian Federation to the United Nations Official news, press releases and articles, etc.
+· Permanent Mission of the Russian Federation to the United Nations (New York) News, official statements, etc.

-· „Foreign Relations Law.”
-In Russia and the Republics, v.
-3. This section includes Federal Law on International Treaties of the Russian Federation (as amended 2007), as well as several other foreign law items.
+· “Foreign Relations Law.” in Russia and the Republics, v.
+3. This section includes Federal Law on International Treaties of the Russian Federation (amended) as well as several other foreign law items, including Federal Law on the Legal Status of Foreign Citizens in the Russian Federation (as amended 29 Dec.
+2006).
+This version is more current than the ones listed below.

 · CIS Treaties and Agreements (theRussiasite) Includes Agreement on the Establishement of the Commonwealth of Independent States (CIS) and Charter of the Commonwealth of Independent States.
 Unofficial translations by John Fowler.